 Austin Hair Restoration Clinic Can Help

 If you’re experiencing male- or female-pattern baldness, Austin Hair Clinic is here to help.
-We offer a variety of non-surgical options as well as the minimally invasive ARTAS® Robotic Hair Transplant System – a procedure that produces exceptional results and will get you back to your day-to-day life in just a few days.
+We offer a variety of non-surgical treatments as well as the minimally invasive ARTAS Hair Transplant System – a procedure that produces exceptional results and will get you back to your day-to-day life in just a few days.
 Contact us today for a free consultation.